 - An account can be opened in the name of minor who is below the age of 10 years.
 It will be managed and operated by the parent or guardian.

 - An account holder can nominate a person to whom the funds will be provided in case of any demise to the account holder.

 - Post office savings account does not have any maturity period.
 Hence, the account opening process is hassle-free and quick.

 - An individual account can be converted into joint account and vice-versa.

-- Every person residing in a rural area can open a savings account.
+- People residing in a rural area can open a savings account with the post-office.

 5. Steps to open a post office savings account

-- Fill up the form and submit it along with the necessary KYC documents and a photograph.
+- Fill-in the form and submit it along with the necessary KYC documents and photographs.

 - Pay the amount that you wish to deposit, which should not be less than Rs.
 20.